trahiet-coder/AttractingContributors-SmartPhone_App/README.md

 # Requirements
 To complete the assignment, please do the following:
 1. Fork this project and then rename the title to your hobby.
 2. Announce the new project and try to attract other members.
 3. Make 10 Pull Request contributions to other projects
 4. Merge 10 Pull Requests into your forked Project.

 # Example.
 https://github.com/raux/AttractingContributors-Anime (Anime topic)

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

+# My Project (Fonts)
+What kind of font do you like?
+Or which fonts do you use most often?
+Please list them!

-# List of Band
+# List of Fonts
-1. Sakanaction
-2. Quruli
-3. andymori
-4. AL
-5. amazarashi
-6. NECRY TALKIE
-7. BOØWY
-8. Led Zeppelin
-9. official hige Dandyism
-10. Anzenchitai
-11. Base Ball Bear
-12. Penguin Research
+- Tazugane Gothic
+- Gothic UI
+- Kyokashotai
+- Courier
+- Comic Sans
+- Kokuryusyotai
+- Hiragino
+- TA_marushikaku
+- pigumo01
+- HackGenNerd
+- meiryo
+- Yu Gothic
+- URW Nimbus
+- Liberation Sans
+- POP
+-